Toddler Activities: Make a Mosaic Coaster

 Steps

-- Fill Mold with Plaster until a little below the top.
+- Fill the coaster mold with plaster until a little below the top.
+Do not over fill.
 When you press the pieces of glass into the plaster, the level of the plaster will rise slowly.

 - Gently drop pieces of glass onto plaster.
-With tip of finger or popsicle stick gently press into the plaster until the item is level with the plaster.
+With a popsicle stick or a wooden chopstick, gently press into the plaster until the item is level with the plaster.
+You can use your finger to gently press the items if you are careful.

-- Very carefully while on a flat surface, shift the mold back and forth gently to let all the pieces settle and create as flat a surface as possible.
-It must be done on a flat surface and very gently or you will cover the pieces.
+- Very gently, while on a flat surface, shift the mold back and forth gently to let all the pieces settle and create as flat a surface as possible.
+Do not pick the mold up, it must be done on a flat surface and very gently or you will end up covering the pieces of glass.
+You can also try tapping the side gently to help level the Plaster of Paris.

-Let dry for several hours for best results gently press behind the mold in a circle to loosen and then carefully pop the coaster out of the mold.
+- Let dry for several hours to ensure it is dry.
+Gently press behind the mold in a circle to loosen and then carefully pop the coaster out of the mold.
+Put a dish towel under as you pop the coaster out just in case.

-Use your fingernail to gently scrape off excess plaster on the glass pieces if needed.
-If there are any rough spots in the plaster, use a small piece of very fine sandpaper.
+- You can just carefully scrape the excess plaster covering the glass or rub gently with a microfiber towel.
+This will "polish" the glass pieces.
+If there are any rough spots in the plaster, use a small piece of very fine sandpaper and very carefully rub the area until smooth.

 Tips and Suggestions